01 of 10

 Make Your Kitchen Island a Focal Point With Color

-Even if you choose a kitchen filled with beautiful gray cabinetry, you can still improve on it with color for your kitchen island.
-Treating your island like a separate furniture piece is a designer trick to not only make your kitchen look more spacious, but create a custom kitchen look on a budget.
+Even if you choose a kitchen filled with beautiful gray cabinetry, you can still treat your island as a separate furniture piece.
+This is a designer trick to make your kitchen look more spacious and create a custom kitchen look on a budget.
 For a gray kitchen, choose island colors like black, charcoal gray, or white.
 More vibrant colors can be used for your kitchen island, but like cabinets, you'll want a color that will endure for a number of years even if you change the wall color at some point.Continue to 9 of 10 below.

 09 of 10

 No matter your decorating style, if you love a clean look for your kitchen then you'll want to keep things simple.
-A crisp neutral like Sherwin-Williams Kestrel White lets warm cabinetry pop, but still creates a simple kitchen design.
-Gray can play a part in your uncluttered kitchen color palette as countertops or flooring.
+A crisp neutral like Sherwin-Williams Kestrel White lets warm cabinetry pop but still creates a simple kitchen design.
+Gray can play a part in your uncluttered kitchen color palette as the color of countertops or flooring.
 Matte finishes like concrete reduce glare and absorb light giving you a more kitchen space.Continue to 10 of 10 below.

 10 of 10

-If you love the clean look of pale gray but worry that it may look too industrial?
-Try a soft gray with blue undertones like Sherwin-Williams Breezy on your kitchen walls.
+If you love the clean look of pale gray but worry that it may look too industrial, try a soft gray with blue undertones like Sherwin-Williams Breezy on your kitchen walls.
 A hint of blue undertone to your gray walls can make your kitchen feel more relaxing and welcoming.
 Be sure to pair your cool gray with crisp white trim color to balance your kitchen color palette.
-Accent colors should be warm, which could include your wood flooring or cabinetry.
 The secret to a fresh color palette for your kitchen is using the right balance of color so that the space doesn't feel cold at all, just refreshing.